The South African Institution Of Civil Engineering

-The finals of the very successful annual AECOM-SAICE International Bridge Building Competition 2014, organised by the South African Institution of Civil Engineering (SAICE), was held at the St Albans College in Pretoria on Friday, 29 August 2014.
-AECOM was the naming-rights sponsor for the event for the seventh consecutive year!
+Very few interventions or career days have the advantage of practically illustrating what a career is all about.
+The finals of the very successful annual AECOM-SAICE International Bridge Building Competition 2015, organised by the South African Institution of Civil Engineering (SAICE), provide learners with this opportunity.
+It was held at the Sandton Convention Centre in Sandton, Johannesburg on Friday 28 August 2015.
+AECOM was the naming-rights sponsor for the event for the eighth consecutive year!

-An informative presentation by a civil (bridge) engineer from AECOM, Nadri du Toit, on the stresses and strains to be taken into account when designing a bridge precedes the action.
-Each team consists of three learners from Grades 9 to 12.
-The bridge building kits contain 25 sticks of 3mm nominal thickness, glue and a piece of string.
-Construction is done according to a technical briefing given on the day.
-The teams then get down to the gruelling business of planning, designing, measuring, cutting dowel sticks and constructing the bridge by gluing everything together to form sturdy bridge structures, while racing against the clock towards tools-down time!
-This year the glue was again sponsored by RiChem and Sika contributed towards the equipment.
+Each team consisted of three learners from Grades 8 to 12.
+The bridge building kits contain 25 dowel sticks of 3mm thickness, glue and a piece of string.
+Construction was done according to a technical briefing given on the day.
+The teams then got down to the gruelling business of planning, designing, measuring, cutting dowel sticks and constructing the bridge by gluing everything together to form sturdy bridge structures, while racing against the clock towards tools-down time!

-The meticulously constructed bridges are then left to dry.
-Once ready, the adjudicators complete their task regarding bridge aesthetics and mass.
-The teams, after having exchanged daytime T-shirts and tracksuits for school uniforms, gather in the auditorium for an evening of nerve-racking testing of their bridges.
-Excitement mounts, hopes soar and some dreams are shattered as one team after the other bring their bridges forward for testing on the rigg.
-Each and every bridge is tested to destruction to ascertain its weight-bearing capability.
-Ultimately, aspects such as aesthetics, the mass of the bridge and the weight-bearing capacity determine the winning bridge.
+Tools-down, and then the meticulously constructed bridges were left to dry.
+Once ready, the adjudicators completed their task regarding bridge aesthetics and mass.
+The teams, after having exchanged daytime T-shirts and tracksuits for school uniforms, gathered in The Bill Gallagher Room for an evening of nerve-racking testing of their bridges.
+Excitement mounted, hopes soared and some dreams were shattered as one team after the other brought their bridges forward for testing on the rigg.
+Each and every bridge was tested to destruction to ascertain its weight-bearing capability.

 The South African Institution of Civil Engineering (SAICE) initiated the bridge building competition in 1991 to further high school learners' use of Mathematics and Science in an engineering context to grow the profession.
 It has since become an enormous success.
 The bridge building competition forms an integral part of some schools' activities and is recognised on the same level as academic or sports achievements.